 Biodiversity Preventive Measures

-To ensure that ecosystems and biodiversity surrounding EGCO Group’s power plant are conserved and appropriately managed, EGCO Group has set up a committee of experts to inspect the progress of each project.
-Such inspections are a part of the monitoring and mitigation plan in order to assess annual performance.
-The following projects are also implemented to monitor in case there are any incidents that may affect ecosystems and biodiversity.
+To ensure that ecosystems and biodiversity surrounding EGCO Group’s power plant are conserved and appropriately managed, EGCO Group has set up a committee of experts to inspect the progress of each project and engagement with stakeholders on biodiversity on a regular basis.
+Such inspections are part of the monitoring and mitigation plan to assess annual performance.
+The following projects are also implemented to monitor in case there are any incidents that may affect ecosystems and biodiversity, as follows:

 In addition, EGCO Group has collaborated to work with external partners to fulfill our commitment towards biodiversity, as follows: